jeonghanlee/epics-trainings/docs/CH4/README.md

 This chapter covers the following topics:

 * [Working with `iocsh`: Script Files and Commands](iocsh_basics.md): Developing startup script snippets (`*.iocsh` files) and understanding interactive shell usage.
+* [Update the TCP Simulator](iocsimulator2.md): Developing the TCP simulator to handle more generic device simulations
 * [Database Templates and Substitution](db_templates.md): Using `.template` and `.substitution` files with `Db/Makefile` for reusable database definitions.
 * [Managing Multiple Devices in `st.cmd`](multiple_devices.md): Applying templates and `iocsh` commands in the startup script for efficient configuration.
 * [IOC Startup Sequence (`st.cmd` Phases)](stcmd_phases.md): Learning about commands executed before and after `iocInit()`.